romina-a/CV_project/README.md

  -cp [path to the pretrained mask classifier]
  -sp [path to save the result] (example: './sampleoutput/name.jpg')
  -im [path to the image to be marked]
- if sp is not provided the result will not be saved
+ -th [the probability threshold to detect no mask (alarm)]  (optimal value varies with different models) if sp is not provided the result will not be saved
  ```bash
 python3 image.py